terrarium-earth/Heracles-docs/Writerside/topics/Types-of-Tasks.md

 >
 {style="warning"}

-> If the object you want to require with a task needs some NBT data to specify it correctly, you can do by editing the quest's underlying json file directly.
+> If the object you want to require with a task needs some NBT data to specify it correctly, you can do so by editing the quest's underlying json file directly.
+>
 > Here is an example of an Entity Interaction task that needs a Taiga type villager with a Cleric profession to complete:
 >
 > ```json
->     "tradejoe": {
+>     "traderjoe": {
 >      "type": "heracles:entity_interaction"
 >      "entity": "minecraft:villager",
 >      "nbt": {